mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

             :param kwargs: the kwargs to give the saver

+        @deprecation.deprecated()
         function access_file_json(self, file: str)

             Access a saved json file
             :param file: the file to load
             :return: the data of the file or None if an error has occur

+            Access a saved json file
+            :param file: the file to load
+            :return: the data of the file or None if an error has occur

+            variable file

+        @deprecation.deprecated()
         function access_file_pickle(self, file: str)

             Access save a pickle file
             :param file: the file to load
             :return: the data of the file or None if an error has occur

+            Access save a pickle file
+            :param file: the file to load
+            :return: the data of the file or None if an error has occurred

+            variable file

+        @deprecation.deprecated()
         function access_raw(self, file: str)

             Access save a file in binary mode
             :param file: the file to load
             :return: the data of the file or None if an error has occur

+            Access save a file in binary mode
+            :param file: the file to load
+            :return: the data of the file or None if an error has occurred

+            variable file

+        @deprecation.deprecated()
         function dump_file_json(self, file: str, data)

             saves stuff with json into the system
             :param file: the file to save to
             :param data: the data to save

+            saves stuff with json into the system
+            :param file: the file to save to
+            :param data: the data to save

+            variable file

+            variable d

+                variable data

+        @deprecation.deprecated()
         function dump_file_pickle(self, file: str, data)

             saves stuff with pickle into the system
             :param file: the file to save to
             :param data: the data to save

+            Saves stuff with pickle into the system
+            :param file: the file to save to
+            :param data: the data to save

+            variable file

+            variable d

+                variable data

+        @deprecation.deprecated()
         function dump_raw(self, file: str, data: bytes)

             saves bytes into the system
             :param file: the file to save to
             :param data: the data to save

+            saves bytes into the system
+            :param file: the file to save to
+            :param data: the data to save

+            variable file

+            variable d

     @shared.mod_loader("minecraft", "stage:datafixer:general")
     function load_elements()